DSH - Patton: Internships - Training Committee

 Biography:

 Dr. Kinney received her Ph.D. in Clinical Psychology from the Pacific Graduate School of Psychology with an emphasis in Neuropsychology.
 She completed her internship in the Clinical Neuropsychology Track at DSH - Patton State Hospital and then completed a postdoctoral residency in clinical neuropsychology at DSH-Patton.
 She board certified in clinical neuropsychology through the American Board of Professional Psychology.
 Currently, she is the Director of DSH - Patton's Neuropsychology Consultation Service.
 She is a primary supervisor for Neuropsychology Interns and fellows, and she is the Co-Director of the Neuropsychology Post-Doctoral Fellowship.
 She is particularly interested in the neurocognitive correlates of psychiatric illness and the complexities that arise from providing neuropsychological services to dually-diagnosed individuals.
 Her areas of clinical and research interest are in psychiatric neuropsychology, cross-cultural psychology, and positive psychology.
+Abstracts of her research projects can be found on her ResearchGate profile.
 In her free time, she enjoys the sense of fulfillment she receives from the "vital engagement" of family life.

 Approach to Supervision: